Library Online Services

 With the move to online classes, we will try to obtain online versions of materials to help support your courses.
 Fill out our Suggest a Purchase form and we will be in touch.

-Check the Provost's website for a complete list of technology-related information for teaching in Fall 2020.
+Check the Provost's website for a complete list of technology-related information for teaching.

 We can help you better understand fair use and copyright as you move materials online.